apache/incubator-kie-kogito-operator/README.md

 ### Deploying to OpenShift 4.x

-The Kogito operator is a namespaced operator, so you must install it into the namespace where you want your Kogito application to run.
+The Kogito operator is a namespaced operator, so you must install it into the namespace where you want your Kogito application to run in.

 (Optional) You can import the Kogito image stream using the `oc client` manually with the following command: